Updated: Jan 26

 Because any ‘Entry’ and ‘Exit’ in any trade should come through a breakout or false breakout opportunity!

 That doesn’t mean other trading techniques will not work.
-My explanation holds good if a trader is looking for the best entry point and best exit point.
+My explanation holds good if a trader is looking for the best entry point and best exit point in any trading technique.

 It’s important to understand two herds that exist in the market: